Yepoleb/gogapidocs/store.rst

     Creates an order to add wallet funds.

-    :jsonreq int amount: Amount of money to add in cents
+    :reqjson int amount: Amount of money to add in cents
-    :jsonreq str currency: Currency code
+    :reqjson str currency: Currency code

     **Example request**: